bhmj/classico_layout/README.md

 This program generates tile layouts for Classico tiles.
 Classico tiles (also known as Old Town) is a set of tiles of 3 sizes: small, medium and large.
 The width ratio is 1:2:3 and the height is 2 for all tiles.
 The tiles look like this:
 ![small tile](./img/small.png) ![medium tile](./img/medium.png) ![large tile](./img/large.png)

-The number of tiles on a pallet can be different between manufacturers.
+The number of tiles on a pallet can be different among manufacturers.
 Here's an example of one layer of tiles on a pallet:
 ![pallet layer](./img/classico_pallet.jpg)

 Also, the pavement can consist of tiles of different color so we need to mix them in a proper ratio.